-- Seeking to understand how a patient’s unique genetic makeup can influence her ability to benefit from specific breast cancer therapies.
+Goal: To understand how a patient’s unique genetic makeup can be used to determine whether she will benefit from specific breast cancer therapies.

-Most breast cancers require estrogen to grow and are treatable with anti-estrogen therapies such as tamoxifen or aromatase inhibitors.
-Not all patients, however, respond the same to these therapies, some may experience severe side effects or not respond to the drugs.
-Prospective clinical trials provide a rich resource of information on patient outcomes that can help guide treatment for future patients.
+Most breast cancers require estrogen to grow and can be treated with anti-estrogen therapies such as tamoxifen or aromatase inhibitors.
+However, not all women with ER-positive breast cancer respond to these medications, and some may experience unwanted side effects.
 Drs.
-Rae and Hayes are utilizing patient samples from large clinical trials to understand how inherited genetic factors can affect tolerance of or response to specific therapies.
+Rae and Hayes are analyzing patient samples from large clinical trials to understand how inherited genetic factors can affect the tolerance of or response to various types of anti-estrogen drugs.

 Full Research Summary